CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 Unfortunately, when creating the element list, one often does not know exactly how large the individual variables will be at the time of storage.
 Then only careful estimation helps.
-Always stay on the safe side and, if in doubt, split your element list into several PR# commands.
+Always stay on the safe side and, if in doubt, split your element list into several :guilabel:`PR#` commands.

-Unfortunately, the PR# command does not notice when a data record is too long.
+Unfortunately, the :guilabel:`PR#` command does not notice when a data record is too long.
 This is simply written to the diskette in its entirety.
 Reading in with the IN# command then causes problems, whereby in the simplest case "only" data is lost.